cmbiwer/pycbc-hwinj/README.md

 # pycbc-hwinj

 This is a package for building a high-throughput computing workflow that cross checks the different logs for LIGO hardware injections.
-It uses Pegasus (via the PyCBC workflow tools) to create a workflow.
+It uses Pegasus (via the PyCBC workflow tools) to create and run a workflow.

 This workflow has the ability to check the following sources with hardware injection timing data:
   * Channels in the raw frames (eg. the excitation channels)